anvilistas/anvil-extras/docs/guides/modules/animations.rst

 .. class:: Transition(cssProp0=list[str], cssProp1=list[str], transformProp0=list[str], offset=list[int | float])
     :noindex:

-    Takes css/transform property names as keyword arguments and each value should be a list of frames for that property.
+    Takes CSS/transform property names as keyword arguments and each value should be a list of frames for that property.
     The number of frames must match across all properties.

     ``slide_right = Transition(translateX=[0, "100%"])``

-    Each list item represents a css values to be applied across the transition.
+    Each list item represents a CSS value to be applied across the transition.
     Typically the first value is the start of the transition and the last value is the end.
     Lists can be more than 2 values, in which case the transition will be split across the values evenly.
-    You can customize the even split by setting an offset which has values from 0, 1
+    You can customize the even split by setting an offset that has values from 0, 1

     ``fade_in_slow = Transition(opacity=[0, 0.25, 1], offset=[0, 0.75, 1])``